Skip to main content

 Dashboard

-In Create Scan → Step 2, pick Form-based Login.
+In Create Scan → Step 2, select Authenticated Scan, then pick Username and password.

 Fill Pre-Auth Cookies / Headers / Local Storage if your login page needs them (CSRF tokens, tenant selector cookies, SPA bootstrap values).